mobile-robotics-unal/intro2ROS/a_2_basic_ROS_commands.md

 - rostopic type: Prints the type of theme.

 ### rosservice
-- rosservice list Prints information of an active service.
+- rosservice list: Prints information of an active service.
-- rosservice node Imprime el nombre del nodo proveniente de un servicio Prints the node's name comming from a service.
+- rosservice node: Imprime el nombre del nodo proveniente de un servicio Prints the node's name comming from a service.
-- rosservice call Llama el servicio con los argumentos dados Calls the service.
+- rosservice call: Llama el servicio con los argumentos dados Calls the service.
-- rosservice args List of arguments of a service.
+- rosservice args: List of arguments of a service.
-- rosservice type Prints the type of service.
+- rosservice type: Prints the type of service.
-- rosservice uri Prints the ROSRPC uri service.
+- rosservice uri: Prints the ROSRPC uri service.
-- rosservice find Find a service by its type.
+- rosservice find: Find a service by its type.
+### rosmsg
+rosmsg show: Shows the fields on msg/srv. rosmsg list: Shows the names of all msg/srv. rosmsg md5: Let know msg/srv md5 sum. rosmsg package: Gives the list of all msg/srv in a package. rosmsg packages: List of all the packages with an specific msg/srv